Past Events

 This page shares past events sponsored by our association.
-Those immediately below are on their own web pages, so click on them.
-Additional events are lower on this page.
+Those in black are on their own web pages, so click on them.
+(For programs about retirement and how to retire click HERE)

 May 23, 2024: Town Hall meeting, including an aupdate on Medicare D – Both slides and video of the presentation are available.